 The Open University is offering free online course on Earth in My Pocket: an Introduction to Geology.
 The course will help you reassess and appreciate the wide variety of natural resources that surround you all of the time.

 In this four week course, applicants will get an introduction to geology.
 Discover where materials that make up everyday objects come from and how to use them sustainable.
-This course will start on November 20, 2017.

 Course At Glance